-Blockchain also provides greater transparency and the potential for a higher level of trust in the information because it has been agreed upon by all the participants in the blockchain.
+Blockchain provides greater transparency and the potential for a higher level of trust in the information because everyone agreed upon it.
 Would you be more likely to trust a single person who told you that they saw your dog eat a cupcake off the table during a housewarming party or 20 people who were all in the room and saw it when it happened?
 That’s part of the power of blockchain.

 In many other countries, voluntary disclosure isn’t necessary because the government has already created built-in direct access where they can see everything that’s happening in a person’s bank account without getting their permission.
 In the US, we would probably characterize that as privacy intrusion, but it’s the expectation in many countries.

-In those places, blockchain has proliferated more quickly — in part because the privacy concerns that exist among Americans about a financial system that includes a high level of transparency simply don’t exist there.
-But that doesn’t mean that in order to grow the use of blockchain in the United States we have to give up all our expectations around privacy.
+In those places, it has proliferated more quickly — in part because the privacy concerns that exist among Americans about a financial system that includes a high level of transparency simply don’t exist there.
+But, that doesn’t mean that in order to grow the use of blockchain in the United States we have to give up all our expectations around privacy.

 Making blockchain work for us

 Both public and private blockchains can create protocols that define user rights to information so that everything isn’t transparent and available to everyone all the time.
-As blockchain governance becomes a bigger issue, different blockchain protocols will battle against each other to become the standard.
+As the governance of it becomes a bigger issue, different blockchain protocols will battle against each other to become the standard.
 The winner will be the most efficient, accessible, and affordable.